serverless/dashboard-plugin/integration-testing/README.md

 ## Setup.

-- Must have an `integration` tenant & app.
+- Must have an `integration` org & app.
 - The default safeguards should be setup
 - Change Stage & region safeguard enforcement level to error